-The contribution of sources to the PM10 problem can vary at different seasons of the year under a variety of different meteorological conditions.
-Therefore, the Sacramento Metropolitan Air Quality Management District (District or Sac Metro Air District) will follow this contingency plan to evaluate applicable PM10 events that trigger a contingency action and take appropriate steps to ensure the area will remain below the PM10 NAAQS.
+The contribution of sources to the PM{10} problem can vary at different seasons of the year under a variety of different meteorological conditions.
+Therefore, the Sac Metro Air District will follow this contingency plan to evaluate applicable PM{10} events that trigger a contingency action and take appropriate steps to ensure the area will remain below the PM{10} NAAQS.